 However, the Chronicle can reveal that a sale of more than £2m has been agreed with London-based Mountview Estates - much to the dismay of residents who blasted SSAFA’s ‘dereliction of duty’ and claims that Berneslai Homes had failed in its bid to take on their running.

-Residents say they have been offered lifetime leases to stay - although many have refused to sign ahead of today’s deadline to do so - but if a bungalow’s occupant dies, the unit would be offered for sale or rent on the open market, ‘flying in the face’ of why the complex was built.
+Residents say they have been offered lifetime leases to stay - although some have refused to sign ahead of today’s deadline to do so - but if a bungalow’s occupant dies, the unit would be offered for sale or rent on the open market, ‘flying in the face’ of why the complex was built.

 Chris Lloyd, who has lived there since 2006, said SSAFA have broken the rules of a covenant and failed to protect its tenants’ interests.